 Eighteen or more units of classes chosen from below.

-Must include Chinese 4 with a satisfactory grade or better.
+Must include Chinese 4 with a satisfactory grade of "C" or better.

-Chinese 1 5
+Chinese 1 5 units

-Chinese 2 5
+Chinese 2 5 units

-Chinese 3 5
+Chinese 3 5 units

-Chinese 4 5
+Chinese 4 5 units

-Chinese 10 (same as Humanities 41) 3
+Chinese 10 3 units